 Introduction to Macroeconomics

 The theory, and some of the evidence, of how and why national economies fluctuate, with periods of boom and bust, and periods of high and low inflation.
-Substantial emphasis is given to fiscal policy and monetary policy including the novel policy responses to the 2007-2009 financial crisis and the ensuing recessions in the US and abroad.
+Substantial emphasis is given to fiscal policy and monetary policy and the ensuing recessions in the US and abroad.
 Attention is also paid to international economic issues and to problems of economic growth.
-Two lectures, one class.
+Special attention will be paid to the effects and implications of the pandemic and its aftermath for the economy and for policy.
+Two lectures, one precept.

 Statistics and Data Analysis for Economics

 An introduction to probability and statistical methods for empirical work in economics.
 Descriptive statistics, probability, random variables, sampling, estimation, confidence intervals, hypothesis testing, introduction to the regression model.
 The class uses STATA as statistical software package.
-Two 90-minute classes, one preceptorial.
-Prerequisites: MAT 103.
+Prerequisite: MAT 103.
+Two 90-minute classes, one precept.

 The determinants of national income, unemployment, inflation, interest rates and exchange rates.
 Includes analyses of business cycles, monetary and fiscal policies, consumption, investment, economic growth, and issues in international monetary macroeconomics.
 Two lectures, one precept.
 Prerequisites: ECO100 and ECO101.

 The objective of this course is to prepare students for basic empirical work in economics.
 In particular, topics will include basic data analysis, regression analysis, testing, and forecasting.
 Students will be provided with the opportunity to use actual economic data to test economic theories.
 Prerequisites: 100 or 101, and 202, or ORF 245; MAT 103 or equivalent.
-Two 90-minute classes, one preceptorial.
+Two 90-minute classes and one precept.

 Microeconomic Theory: A Mathematical Approach

 Topics include consumer and firm behavior, market equilibrium, efficiency, an introduction to game theory, and information economics.
 Uses multivariable calculus and linear algebra to treat the topics in greater depth and to better prepare for advanced courses.
-Two lectures, one class.
-Prerequisites: ECO 100 or equivalent; MAT 175 or 201 or equivalent.
+Prerequisites: MAT 201 or ECO 201, or instructor permission.
+Two lectures, one precept.

 Macroeconomics: A Mathematical Approach

 This course examines the determinants of economic growth, business cycle fluctuations, and the conduct of monetary and fiscal policy.
 The first part of the course develops a framework for the analysis of households' consumption and savings behavior and firms' production decisions, and uses that to analyze long-run growth and financial crises.
 The second part of the course extends that analysis to examine business cycle fluctuations, including inflation, unemployment.
 Current issues in macroeconomic and financial policy are discussed throughout.
-Two lectures, one class.
-Prerequisites: 100 and 101; MAT 175 or 201 or equivalent.
+Prerequisites: MAT 201 or ECO 201, or instructor permission.
+Two lectures, one precept.

 Econometrics: A Mathematical Approach

 Statistical analysis of economic data.
 The two-variable regression model, multiple regression.
 Techniques for dealing with violations of the regression model's assumptions, including autocorrelation, heteroscedasticity, specification error, and measurement error.
 Dummy variables, discrete-choice models, time series models, and forecasting.
 Introduction to simultaneous equations.
 Estimation and testing of economic models will be an important part of the course.
-Prerequisites: 100 and 101 and 202 (or ORF 245); MAT 175 or 201 or equivalent.
-Two 90-minute lectures, one class.
+Prerequisites: MAT 201 or equivalent and ECO 202 or equivalent or instructor permission.
+MAT 202 is recommended.
+Two 90-minute lectures, one precept.

 Topics in Macroeconomics

-By extending ECO300-level macroeconomics, we develop alternative macroeconomic frameworks with financial frictions to understand business cycles, financial crises and public policy.
+By extending ECO 300-level macroeconomics, we develop alternative macroeconomic frameworks with financial frictions to understand business cycles, financial crises and public policy.
 The lecture begins with a historical overview of financial crises and basic financial accelerator models which emphasizes the interaction between borrowing constraint, asset prices and aggregate production.
 We then introduce financial intermediaries and government to study banking crisis, credit policy and macro prudential policy.
-Two 90-minute lectures, one preceptorial.
+Two 90-minute lectures, one precept.

 The Economics of Uncertainty

 The microeconomic theory of individual decision making under uncertainty and economic interaction under asymmetric information.
 Topics include expected utility, value of information, risk-sharing in insurance and asset markets, contracting with moral hazard and adverse selection, and auctions.
 Applications include health insurance and finance.
-Two lectures, one preceptorial.
 Prerequisites: 300, MAT 175 or equivalent, and basic probability.
+Two lectures, one precept.